harbaum/FPGA-Companion/README.md

 # MiSTeryNano FPGA Companion

-The MiSTeryNano FPGA Companion implements support functions for FPGA based retro computing.
-While the FPGA typically implements the hardware of the retro machine itself the FPGA Companion uses a microcontroller to support modern peripherals like USB keyboard, mice and SD cards.
+The MiSTeryNano FPGA Companion implements support functions for FPGA based retro computing projects like [MiSTeryNano project](https://github.com/harbaum/MiSTeryNano).
+While the FPGA typically implements the hardware of the retro machine itself the Companion uses a microcontroller to add support for modern peripherals like USB keyboard, mice and SD cards.
 It also implements an on-screen-display menu to allow the user to configure the retro machine.

-Thhe FPGA Companions replaces the MiSTeryNano firmware that was formerly part of the [MiSTeryNano project](https://github.com/harbaum/MiSTeryNano).
+The FPGA Companion replaces the MiSTeryNano firmware that was formerly part of the [MiSTeryNano project](https://github.com/harbaum/MiSTeryNano).
 It is also used by the [NanoMig](https://github.com/harbaum/nanomig), the